tchoi8/ArtistsToolkit/residency.md

 Artist residencies offer great opportunities for emerging artists to develop their artistic practice.
 It's also a chance to find a community of collaborators and build a network with curators.
 Applying to artist residencies can be a daunting task at first.
 This workshop will give an overview of residencies and provide practical tips to applications.
 Students will write their artist statement, narrative bio and prepare their supporting documents.

 # Why do I need to apply for Artist residency?
 - Time and space.
 Usually free space + professional development
 - Network, connection and exposure
-- Build a relation with a city or a community
+- Build a relation with a new city, country or community
-- Chance to intervene in the wheelhouse of MFA and the contemporary fine arts network, curator, writer, gallerist, etc
+- Chance to intervene in the wheelhouse of MFA and the contemporary fine arts network.
+Connect with curator, writer, gallerist, fellow artists
 - Opportunity for new ideas, inspiration, collaboration
-- Support structure for your practice.
+- Support structure for your practice
-- When you have money, you don't have time.
+- "When you have money, you don't have time.
 When you have time, you don't have money.
-Sometimes you don't have money or time.
+Sometimes you don't have money or time." - Taeyoon
 - my [LMCC](https://www.flickr.com/photos/80913365@N04/sets/72157646634239134) studio from 2015~2016
 - my [Eyebeam](https://www.flickr.com/search/?text=eyebeam%20taeyoon) experience from 2008~2011
 - my [SFPC](https://medium.com/@tchoi8/diversity-at-sfpc-d494d7390375) experience as an administrator

 ![](https://c1.staticflickr.com/9/8876/18614959841_9fa4854b62_z.jpg)